 Disney's previous animated feature The Princess and the Frog (2009), despite being popular with critics and audiences alike, was a box office disappointment.
 Disney felt that the film's princess theme discouraged young boys from seeing it.
 In an attempt to market the film to a broader audience, Disney changed the title of the film from Rapunzel to Tangled, and promoted it as a comedic adventure.
 An early trailer for the film focused less on Princess Rapunzel and more on Flynn Rider, the male lead character.
 It was originally believed that Disney's marketing campaign was a desperate attempt to search for a particular audience.
 However, Byron Howard and Nathan Greno, claimed that the title change was to emphasize that Flynn has as much of a role in the film as Rapunzel.

 The teaser trailer for the movie showed the first meeting between Rapunzel and Flynn quite differently.
-After hitting him with the pan, Flynn comes to but Rapunzel stays out of sight, while her hair punches and grabs him, and drags him around the room in slapstick fashion.
+After hitting him with the pan, Flynn comes to appear but Rapunzel stays out of sight, while her hair punches and grabs him, and drags him around the room in slapstick fashion.
 When Flynn is tied to the chair and tries his smoldering look on her, she throws him out of the tower while still tied to her hair.
-There is also an unused scene where Flynn waits at the foot of the tower and gets the full weight of Rapunzel's hair thrown on him, which greatly amuses Maximus the horse.
+There is also an unused scene where Flynn waits at the foot of the tower and gets the full weight of Rapunzel's hair thrown on him, which greatly amuses Maximus, the horse.

-According to Glen Keane, the movie's visual style (a three-dimensional painting) was greatly inspired by the Romantic painting "The Swing", by the French rococo artist Jean-Honoré Fragonard: "A fairy tale world has to feel romantic and lush, very painterly."
-For a clear idea of what was intended, the animators duplicated the picture in 3D to achieve a shot containing depth and dimensions.
+According to Glen Keane, the movie's visual style (a three-dimensional painting) was greatly inspired by the Romantic painting "The Swing," by the French rococo artist Jean-Honoré Fragonard; "A fairy tale world has to feel romantic and lush, very painterly."
+For a clear idea of what was intended, the animators duplicated the picture in 3-D to achieve a shot containing depth and dimensions.

 The sword that Maximus uses to fight Flynn at the dam is a Roman gladius.
 This would normally be an anachronism to the time-set of the movie.
-However, in this case it is very fitting because the name Maximus is also a Roman name.
+However, in this case, it is very fitting because the name Maximus is also a Roman name.

 According to production manager Doeri Welch Greiner, the original script was a quasi-sequel to Enchanted (2007), and had Rapunzel turned into a squirrel and her place taken by a girl in the real world.
 Glen Keane eschewed in favour of a more fun and fantastical fairytale that Disney is famous for: "I think that's what Disney needs to do right now.
 No one else can do it.
 We should not be embarrassed or make excuses for doing a fairytale."